Prashanthhemu/Prashanthhemu/README.md

 - 👋 Hi, I’m Prashanth Kumar.
-- 👀 I'm a software Engineer based in Hyderabad, India.
+- 👀 I'm working as a software developer at Precision Glass Industries, Houston, Texas.
-- 🌱 I’m currently pursuing master's in computer science at the university of southern mississippi, USA.
+- 🌱 I’m hold a master's in computer science from university of southern mississippi, USA.
-- 💞️ I’m looking for a summer-2023 internship oppurtunities at USA.
-- 📫 Reach out to me in linkedin /prashanthkumarmachani.
+- 💞️ I’m looking for a change.
+If you got some exiting oppurtunity for me.
+Reach out to me in linkedin /prashanthkumarmachani.

 <!---
 Prashanthhemu/Prashanthhemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.